pryv/dev-site/source/customer-resources/ssl-certificate.md

 dig @reg.${DOMAIN} TXT _acme-challenge.${DOMAIN}
 ```

-If you are running a cluster platform with more than 1 DNS, run:
+If you are running a cluster platform with more than one DNS, run:

 ```bash
 dig @${NS1_HOSTNAME} TXT _acme-challenge.${DOMAIN}